Intermittent Fasting: Is It Beneficial During Your Cleanse and After?

 Intermittent fasting (IF) is a decisive pattern of eating that rotates between periods of fasting and eating.
 The focus is not necessarily on the foods that you eat, but rather when you eat them.

 Common intermittent fasting methods involve daily 16 hour fasts or fasting for 24 hours, twice per week.
-I have done both for years and love the benefits, which I’ll also be sharing with you shortly.
+We love the benefits, which we’ll also be sharing with you shortly.

 Humans have evolved to be able to function without food for extended periods of time.
 In fact, fasting from time to time is more natural than always eating 3–4 (or more) meals per day1.
 Think about our ancestors.
 They didn’t always have food.
 We are genetically the same.

 Short fasts give your digestive system a rest and allow many other systems to kick into gear.
 That’s because blood, nourishment and energy is no longer being consumed during this period by eating, digestion, assimilation and elimination of food and nutrients.

 Below, we’ll break down some of the short and long term benefits of intermittent fasting to see if the practice is right for you.